MatinT-SA/MatinT-SA/README.md

 - 👦 My name's Matin and I'm a Web Developer and I've been freelancing for almost the last 3 years of my life.
 - 🎂 I was born on September 1999.
-- ⌨️ I'm currently focused on a Private Repository and I've dedicated almost all of my work time to this private WordPress website project.
+- ⌨️ After finishing a Private Repository (a WordPress website), now I'm currently focused on another Private Repository and I've dedicated almost all of my work time to this MERN + MySQL (CRUD) Web Application.
 - 🔭 I'm skilled in ReactJS and ASP.NET MVC and totally my main programming languages are JavaScript and CSharp.
 - 🌱 I’m currently learning ReactJS and WordPress.
 So, I'm kinda busy these days. 😅
 - 💻 I'm trying to master ReactJS which is my primary goal.